renanfranca/renanfranca.github.io/_posts/2023-06-20-implementing-placeholder-loading-in-vue.md

 @import "~/node_modules/placeholder-loading/src/scss/placeholder-loading";
 ```

-This library allows you to modify various SASS variables to suit your project's aesthetics, such as direction, background color, border properties, grid configuration, and animation duration【16†source】.
+This library allows you to modify various SASS variables to suit your project's aesthetics, such as direction, background color, border properties, grid configuration, and animation duration.

 Using `placeholder-loading` is as simple as including specific classes in your HTML markup.
 Here's an example of how you can use it: